 The Chadar Trek or the Zanskar Gorge is a winter trail in the Zanskar region of Ladakh, in the Indian state of Jammu and Kashmir.
 Traditionally the only means of travel in the area during the harsh winter months.
 Its walls are near vertical cliffs up to 600 m high and the Zanskar River (a tributary of the Indus) is only 5 metres (16 ft) in places.
-The overall distance is approximately 105 kilometres (65 mi) – an average trekker walks 16 kilometres (10 mi) per day.
-The best time to do the Chadar trek is January to February, when the temperature during the winters drops sometimes to -30 to -35 degrees.
+Chadar trek distance is approximately 105 kilometres (65 mi) – an average trekker walks 16 kilometres (10 mi) per day.
+Chadar Trek altitude is 11,123 feet approximately.
+The best time to do the Chadar trek in Ladakh is January to February, when the temperature during the winters drops sometimes to -30 to -35 degrees.

 You will experience a harsh and cold climate with mere basic facilities and only the surreal snow covered mountains and your spirit as well as your enthusiasm to rely upon for entertainment.
 The first two days are spent getting acclimatized to the weather conditions.
 It’s very important that your body should get used to the temperature which ranges from -10 to even -30 degrees in the course of the trek.

 One of the noteworthy points of this trek is that it lies at an altitude of nearly 13,000 feet.
 During the trek, there are no ascends or steep upward climbs.
 The trek mostly comprises of a flat terrain and the altitude increases gradually and hence the weather conditions remain in the same range.

 On the third day, you have to get cleared for a health check-up by the Sonam Narbu Hospital which states that you are medically fit to undertake this trek.
 This has been mandatory by the Government recently.